numerical-mooc/numerical-mooc/README.md

 4. [**Spreading out: diffusion problems.**](https://github.com/numerical-mooc/numerical-mooc/tree/master/lessons/04_spreadout)
 This module deals with solutions to parabolic PDEs, exemplified by the diffusion (heat) equation.
 Starting with the 1D heat equation, we learn the details of implementing boundary conditions and are introduced to implicit schemes for the first time.
 Another first in this module is the solution of a two-dimensional problem.
 The 2D heat equation is solved with both explicit and implict schemes, each time taking special care with boundary conditions.
 The final lesson builds solutions with a Crank-Nicolson scheme.
 5. [**Relax and hold steady: elliptic problems.**](https://github.com/numerical-mooc/numerical-mooc/tree/master/lessons/05_relax)
-Laplace and Poisson equations (steps 9 and 10 of “CFD Python”), explained as systems relaxing under the influence of the boundary conditions and the Laplace operator; introducing the idea of pseudo-time and iterative methods.
-Linear solvers for PDEs : Jacobi’s method, slow convergence of low-frequency modes (matrix analysis of Jacobi), Jacobi as a smoother, Multigrid.
+Laplace and Poisson equations (steps 9 and 10 of “CFD Python”), seen as systems relaxing under the influence of the boundary conditions and the Laplace operator.
+Iterative methods for algebraic equations resulting from discretizign PDEx: Jacobi method, Gauss-Seidel and successive over-relaxation methods.
+Conjugate gradient methods.
 6. **Perform like a pro: making your codes run faster** Getting performance out of your numerical Python codes with just-in-time compilation, targeting GPUs with Numba and PyCUDA.